devwaat/blog/README.md

 +  Session variables could be easily externalized when incorporating blog on broader application (i.e. Redux)
-+  Markdown is being rendered within *dangerouslySetInnerHTML*.
-A better solution would be to use a rich text editor like Draft.js
++  Markdown is being rendered within div innerHTML.
+An alternative solution would be to use a rich text editor like Draft.js

 ##### To install clone repo and run npm install